ticaki/ioBroker.weather-warnings/README.md

 **Filter:**
 - Filter Raw data: Filters out everything within X hours into the future before every following handling.
 - Type: discards everything with this type.
-- Level: everything equal or lower than this level will be discarded.
+- Level: everything lower than this level will be discarded.

 ![telegram](img/telegram.png)
 **Adapter:** If this option was activated and there is an adapter field, a valid option has to be chosen.
 An error message in the log indicates missing settings.